Excellent Realistic (Contemporary) Fiction Books for Kids

 All Rise for the Honorable Perry T. Cook by Leslie Connor

-This book hooked me from the first page, taking me on a coming-of-age story that was both heartbreaking and filled with hope.
+A coming-of-age story that is both heartbreaking and filled with hope.
 Perry is well-loved by his mother and her friends. . . in prison.
 That’s where Perry has lived since he was born eleven years ago.
 But in an unexpected and unpleasant turn of events, his best friend’s stepfather, the new District Attorney, forces Perry to leave the prison.
 Not only that, the DA tries to stall Perry’s mother’s parole hearing.
-Perry discovers the stories behind the inmates’ lives, hoping that they’ll be helpful in reuniting him with his mother.
+Perry discovers the stories behind the inmates’ lives, hoping that they’ll help reunite him with his mother.
 This story will stay with you long after you read the last page.

 All’s Faire in Middle School by Victoria Jamieson